-Tennant's method or Montana method gives the guidelines for flow management based on percentage of Mean Annual Flow.
-In this method, the water year is considered in two halves, high flow season (HFS) and low flow season (LFS).
-For each season, a certain flow expressed us a percentage of mean annual flow (MAF) rate is prescribed to attain a desired level of eco- status.
+Tennant's method or Montana method gives the guidelines for flow management lifet on percentage of Mean Annual Flow.
+In this method, the water year is considered in two here the season (HFS) and low flow season (LFS).
+For each season, a certain flow expressed as a percentage of mean annual flow (MAF) rate is prescribed to attain a desired level of eco- status.
 The method is based on hydrological data and on subjective assessment.